Imprints of ultralight axions on the gravitational wave and pulsar timing measurement

-Note that as the neutron star is orbiting the gravitational atom, the metric perturbation from this compact companion may trigger the reabsorption of the existed axion cloud~\cite{Tong:2022bbl}.
-For the cloud on the $\, \left|211\right\rangle $ state, the reabsorption effect happens after the binary leaves the low frequency window.
-In other words, for space-borne detector, it might still be reasonable to model the GW waveform without taking into consideration the termination of axion cloud induced by neutron star companion.
+where $ f_T $ is GW frequency when it was detected.
+We see that, for axion mass about $ {10^{-12}}~\text{eV} $ and GW frequency about $ {10^{-2}}~\text{Hz} $, the phase shift in 5-year observation of space-borne detector~\cite{TianQin:2015yph,LISA:2017pwj} is obviously larger than $2\pi $.
+That indicates it is necessary to consider the DC effect in waveform modeling.
+Note that the metric perturbation from the NS may trigger the reabsorption of the existed axion cloud~\cite{Tong:2022bbl}.
+For the cloud on the $ \left|211\right\rangle $ state, the reabsorption effect happens after the binary leaves the low frequency window.
+Namely, for space-borne detector, it might still be reasonable to model the GW waveform without considering the termination of axion cloud induced by NS.